HEROEngineer/mongodb-terraform-deployment/Readme.md

 **Disclaimer:**

-- **Free tier cluster creation (M0) is supported** for the [resource mongodbatlas_cluster](https://registry.terraform.io/providers/mongodb/mongodbatlas/latest/docs/resources/cluster).
+**Free tier cluster creation (M0) is supported** for the [resource mongodbatlas_cluster](https://registry.terraform.io/providers/mongodb/mongodbatlas/latest/docs/resources/cluster).

-- However, if your organization needs a bigger tier (paid), a payment method may be required for your organization on your Atlas Account.
+However, if your organization needs a bigger tier (paid), a payment method may be required for your organization on your Atlas Account.
-- You could either check [MongoDB Billing information](https://www.mongodb.com/docs/atlas/billing/#view-and-edit-your-billing-profile) for setting up a payment method or integrate payment with your AWS account through [AWS Self-Serve Marketplace](https://www.mongodb.com/docs/atlas/billing/aws-self-serve-marketplace/)
+If this is your case, you could either check [MongoDB Billing information](https://www.mongodb.com/docs/atlas/billing/#view-and-edit-your-billing-profile) for setting up a payment method or integrate payment with your AWS account through [AWS Self-Serve Marketplace](https://www.mongodb.com/docs/atlas/billing/aws-self-serve-marketplace/)

 ---